kaaproject/kaa/doc/Features/Communication/index.md

 Then the MQTT topic you should use to publish telemetry data is `kp1/demo_application_v1/dcx/JTjdbENzHh/json/42`, where `42` is the request ID.
 Request IDs you use for outstanding requests from that endpoint to `dcx` service instance must be unique at any point in time so that you can properly match received responses.

-> `42` is not a constant but just an example and, coincidentally, the ["Answer to the Ultimate Question of Life, the Universe, and Everything"][42].
+> `42` is not a constant but just an example, and, coincidentally, the ["Answer to the Ultimate Question of Life, the Universe, and Everything"][42].
 {:.note}

 The response on **successful** data processing will arrive to the `kp1/demo_application_v1/dcx/myToken/json/42/status` MQTT topic.